Housing Accelerator Fund

 Completed June 2024

-The process to hire an Affordable Housing Concierge began in January 2024.
+We started the process to hire an Affordable Housing Concierge in January 2024.
 The Concierge began in their role in May 2024 and a final project charter and workplan was then created for the initiative.

 2. Launch services